-Your child is ready for a booster seat if they have outgrown the height and weight limit for their five-point harness convertible or combination seat, and if they weigh more than 40 pounds.
-Remember, children under 8 and 4’9” are required by law to be secured in a child restraint.
+Your child is ready for a booster seat if they have outgrown the height and weight limit of their five-point harness convertible or combination seat, and if they weigh more than 40 pounds.
+Remember, children under 8 and 4’9” are required by law to be secured in a properly used child restraint.
 Parents can be fined up to $176.
 Tucson Medical Center’s “Boost Your Booty” program is sponsored by the TMC Foundation.
 Booster seats for children over 5 years old and more than 40 pounds are free.
 Call today for an appointment and FREE booster seat through the Desert Kids Safety Program, (520) 324-5604.

 Booster seats help position your child so the lap/shoulder seat belt fits them correctly.
 With a booster seat, the lap belt fits over their hips and touches the top of their legs, rather than across their tummy.
 The shoulder belt is centered on the shoulder and chest.
 It should not rest along their neck, or be positioned on their upper arm.